webpolis/blackbird/README.md

 Please make sure that you understand the disclaimer above if you want to test Blackbird with real money.
 You can start by testing with a limited amount of money, like $25 per exchange.

 Note that it is never entirely safe to just tell Blackbird to use only $25 per exchange (parameter `CashForTesting`).
-You also need to only have $25 available on each of your trading accounts.
+You also need to only have $25 available on each of your trading accounts and 0 BTC.
 In this case you are sure than even if a bug with `CashForTesting` exists your maximum loss on an exchange won't be greater than $25 no matter what.

 __BEFORE STARTING BLACKBIRD MAKE SURE THAT YOU ARE 100% USD AND 0% BTC ON EACH OF YOUR ECHANGES.__